Configuring forms authentication

 <system.web> ... <authentication mode="Forms"> <forms loginUrl="CMSPages/logon.aspx" defaultUrl="Default.aspx" name=".ASPXFORMSAUTH" timeout="60000" slidingExpiration="true" /> </authentication> ... <system.web>

-If you're running multiple web projects in virtual directories, and the projects have the same machine key defined, users logging in to one of the websites will be automatically logged in to sites running on other projects.
+If you're running multiple web projects in virtual directories, and the projects have the same machine key defined, users signing in to one of the websites will be automatically signed in to sites running on other projects.
 To prevent that, add the path parameter to the above code in each project, as in the following example:

 <authentication mode="Forms"> <forms loginUrl="CMSPages/logon.aspx" defaultUrl="Default.aspx" name=".ASPXFORMSAUTH" timeout="60000" slidingExpiration="true" path="Kentico" /> </authentication>